Skip to main content Skip to main navigation Skip to footer content

 • Post-Baccalaureates must complete 67% of all attempted units.

-Grades of A, B, C, D, or CR are counted toward earned units and grades of F, NC, I, W, RD, RP, AU or WU, will count toward attempted units, but not earned units.
-Pace is calculated by taking your Fresno State attempted units and dividing them by your Fresno State earned units.
-Since attempted units include grade substitutions and courses with grades of F, NC, I, W, RD, RP, AU or WU the total units attempted and earned may not match the units reported on your transcripts.
+Grades of A, B, C, D, or CR are counted toward earned units, and grades of F, NC, I, W, RD, RP, AU, or WU will count toward attempted units but not earned units.
+Pace is calculated by adding your Fresno State and transfer earned units and dividing them by Fresno State attempted units and earned transfer units.
+Since attempted units include grade substitutions and courses with grades of F, NC, I, W, RD, RP, AU, or WU, the total units attempted and earned may not match the units reported on your transcripts.

 Per Federal regulations, students are expected to complete their program/degrees within an allotted time frame.
 The Maximum Unit Limit is set for a student to complete their program/degree within a percentage of the published unit requirements.
 Maximum Unit Limits are based on one program/degree per career.
 Multiple programs/degrees in the same career will need to go through the SAP appeal process.

-Students are limited to 150% of the published required units attempted for their program.
-Once students get to the maximum units allowed, they will be placed on warning for one term to complete their program.
-Student are expected to complete all their majors and minor within the allotted time frames.
+For financial aid purposes, students are limited to 150% of the published required units attempted for their program.
+Once students reach the maximum units allowed, they become disqualified from financial aid; there is no warning semester.
+Students are expected to complete all their majors and minors within the allotted time frames.
 Completing a second major or minor is not a sufficient reason to not complete a program within the allotted time frame.
-Students that change majors, or pursue a second program, may find themselves reaching their unit and time limit maximums.
-Students in this situation will need to submit an appeal and their case will be reviewed on an individual basis for continued funding consideration.
+A student who changes majors multiple times or pursues a second program may find themselves reaching their unit and time limit maximums.
+A student in this situation will need to submit an appeal and their case will be reviewed on an individual basis for continued funding consideration.

 • Students with an academic history showing patterns of enrollment inability or unwillingness to progress, such as several Satisfactory Academic Progress appeals, withdrawals, repeats, incompletes, or enrollment inconsistent with the student's educational objective, may be regarded as ineligible for future financial aid.
 Units for which the student withdrew (official or unofficial) are subject to all the provisions of this policy.

-• Transfer units that are accepted towards the students educational program will count as both attempted and earned units when calculating GPA and Maximum Unit Limit for SAP.
+• Transfer units that are accepted towards the student's educational program will count as both attempted and earned units when calculating GPA, Pace, and Maximum Unit Limit for SAP.

-• Students who complete all undergraduate or post-baccalaureate program/degree course requirements, but do not graduate (for ANY reason) are not eligible for additional funding.
-Reasons not acceptable for further funding include, but are not limited to: Raising GPA to meet graduation requirements, needing to pass the Writing Proficiency Exam, wanting to complete a minor or a second major (double majors).
+• Students who complete all undergraduate or post-baccalaureate program/degree course requirements but do not graduate for ANY reason are not eligible for additional funding.
+Reasons not acceptable for further funding include but are not limited to raising GPA to meet graduation requirements, needing to pass the Writing Proficiency Exam, and wanting to complete a minor or a second major (double majors).

 • Academic progress can be reevaluated at any time throughout the year, as identified by a member of the Financial Aid office.